 A brief history of Aylesford Church

-A much fuller and more attractive guide to Aylesford Church and all its features, has been compiled.
-Copies are available in the Church upon request.
+A much fuller guide to Aylesford Church and all its features, has been compiled.
+Copies are available in the church.